icglue/stimc/README.md

 ### Examples
 Examples are provided in the examples directory.
-To use it you need icarus verilog, GTKWave and the portable coroutine library (libpcl) installed and gcc as compiler.
+To use it you need icarus verilog, GTKWave and the portable coroutine library (libpcl) installed.
 You can load the project environment by sourcing the `env.sh` in the project examples directory.
+Simulation of the given examples depends on stimc being precompiled as a library (run `make` in the project's root directory first).

-The examples provide 3 stimc design units: dummy (the shown dummy), ff (a stimc flip-flop model) and ff\_real (flip-flop with real-value port interface).
+The examples provide 3 stimc design units: dummy (the shown dummy, also in a plain c version for reference), ff (a stimc flip-flop model) and ff\_real (flip-flop with real-value port interface).
-The Verilog shell can be found in `source/behavioral/verilog`, the module stimc code in `source/behavioral/stimc`.
-To run example simulations enter the unit's `simulation/iverilog/tc_...` testcase directory and run `make`.
+The Verilog shell can be found in `source/behavioral/verilog` of the given unit, the module stimc code in `source/behavioral/stimc`.
+To run example simulations enter the unit's `simulation/iverilog/tc_<...>` testcase directory and run `make`.
 The code will be compiled, run and GTKWave will be started for browsing the simulated waveforms.

 ## License
 stimc itself is licensed under the GNU LGPLv3.
-But depending on the used coroutine library the derived work might be licensed depending on the coroutine library. `pcl` is licensed under GNU GPL, so here the combination is also licensed as GPL, whereas when using `libco` or `boost` the combination will be licensed under GNU LGPL.
+But depending on the used coroutine library the derived work might fall under the coroutine library's license. `pcl` is licensed under GNU GPL, so here the combination is also licensed as GPL, whereas when using `libco` or `boost` the combination will be licensed under GNU LGPL.